 The process by which two substances (an insoluble solid and a liquid) are separated by passing the mixture through a filtering device is called filtration.

 Rice, wheat, pulses, etc., that we buy from the market may contain impurities (unwanted or harmful particles) in the form of small stones, unwanted grains, etc. Often, these impurities look very different from the food item and can be spotted easily.

 The method used to separate chaff from the grain by wind or blowing air is called winnowing.

-In the chapter : Separation of Substances we learned that because of the different physical and chemical properties of mixtures, it is possible for us to separate a solution into its original components.
+In the chapter: Separation of Substances we learnt that because of the different physical and chemical properties of mixtures, we can separate a solution into its original components.